-- The recruitment process is run centrally by the Co(I)laboratory team, however, support from Community Partners to make use of their professional networks has been found to be essential to attracting strong candidates to this scheme. - Placements are advertised in a job advert-style format.
-Prospective candidates will complete a short context-based application form and are invited to an informal 20min interview if shortlisted.
+- The recruitment process is run centrally by the Co(I)laboratory team. - Support from Community Supervisors is essential to successful attract strong candidates with relevant skills.
+Community Supervisors of successful projects will be asked to support in disseminating details of the opportunity through their professional networks. - Placements are advertised in a job advert-style format.
+Prospective candidates will complete a short context-based application form and are invited to an informal 20-min interview if shortlisted.